goldenpears/wmappy/README.md

 - [ ] Parse that list into a local database ~~(for now it parses and shows straight into recycle view, right after request via HTTP)~~
 - [ ] ~~Create a country selector (dropdown or picker)~~ which is populated from the local database.
 - [x] ~~Show a list of cities of the selected country.~~
-- [ ] Upon selecting a city from the list, fetch info about it and display it on a separate screen.
-For fetching city info use [Wikipedia search service](http://www.geonames.org/export/wikipedia-webservice.html#wikipediaSearch)
+- [x] ~~Upon selecting a city from the list, fetch info about it and display it on a separate screen.
+For fetching city info use [Wikipedia search service](http://www.geonames.org/export/wikipedia-webservice.html#wikipediaSearch)~~

 ## any third-party libraries and frameworks?
-not yet!
+[Picasso](http://square.github.io/picasso/) - for load image of `City` at `WikiActivity`.

+Why: unfortunately, at native methods, it would be much junky, so we just use  single line of code for single and simple purpose for keep things clean and readable.

 ## screenshots
 ![screenshots](img/wmappy.png)
 `splash screen` ⭐️
-`main activity with countries` ⭐️
+`list of countries` ⭐️
-`dialog with cities!` ⭐️
+`dialog with cities` ⭐️
-and another one in process ⭐️
+`info about city and photo if exist` ⭐️

 ## formally it is
 Example of implementing: